 There’s never been a better time to upgrade to a 4K TV.
 Why?
-Because there’s a bottomless pile of 4K Ultra HD content at your fingertips and a myriad of fantastic 4K TV deals to choose from — ranging from run-of-the-mill LED TVs to souped-up OLED TVs and QLED TVs.
+Because there’s a never-ending selection of 4K Ultra HD content at your fingertips and a mound of fantastic 4K TV deals to choose from — ranging from run-of-the-mill LED TVs to souped-up OLED TVs and QLED TVs.
 You don’t have to search far and wide to track them down, either: We’ve done the hard work for you, cataloging all of the best 4K TV deals right here.
 So what are you waiting for?
-Chop in your aging HDTV for a shiny new 4K TV today.
+Chop in your decade-old HDTV for a shiny new 4K TV today.

 Although, we should add that since there is limited stock available for all these offers, you’re going to need to act fast to snap up a bargain.
 This means time can’t be wasted scrolling through hundreds of reviews to make sure they’re worthy of your hard-earned cash.
 Fortunately, we’re here to help.
 We’ve called upon our expert team of in-house reviewers to separate the wheat from the chaff — if you find a 4K TV listed here, you can rest assured it’s deserving of a place at the center of your entertainment setup.

 - — $500, was $550

 - — $800, was $1000